phosphene/monograph-review/README.md

 - **Domesticated mammals** — dogs, horses, and the laboratory mouse (*Mus musculus*); lineage records provide the comparative frame for integration structure.
-- **Sleep states in humans and songbirds (e.g., the zebra finch)** — the negative control: slow- wave activity recovers as a single tempo, showing the two-tempo claim is specific, not vacuous.
+- **Sleep states in humans and songbirds (e.g., the zebra finch)** — the negative control: slow- wave activity recovers as a single tempo.

-These are naturalist names in the classical sense: the systems are studied as living animals, not as abstracted data sources.
+Naturalist names in the classical sense: the systems are studied as living animals, not as abstracted data sources.
 The data sets derived from them are described below.

 ## Mathematical methods